peter1998/peter1998/README.md

 >Life is like riding a bicycle.
 To keep your balance, you must keep moving.

-:sunglasses: I'm a 23 year old man who is into computers and wants to create applications.
+:railway_track: :sunglasses: I'm a 23 year old man who is into computers and wants to create applications.

 - 👨‍🎓 I’m participating in SoftUni Bootcamp until mid January 2022.
 - 🎯 My main goal is to complete my SoftUni journey and become a Full-Stack C# Developer and try out all Tech Stacks like MEVN ( Mongo + Express + Vue + Node.js) :pancakes:
 - 💼 My future goal is to study Artificial intelligence and practice Time Management and the hot Deep Learning with Python :snake:
-- 🏝️ In my free time, I play football ⚽, table tennis 🏓, climb new places and camping :camping: or play video games 🎮
+- 🏝️ In my free time, I play football ⚽, ride a bike :bike:, climb new places and camping :camping: or play video games 🎮
 - 🥳 I also love to hang out with friends
 - ⚡ Fun fact: I can make and edit videos in wild nature you can check my youtube channel.